Intersec/pyvenv-activate/README.md

 This works the same way as running `pipenv shell`, but no sub-shells are created.

-To deactivate the virtual environment, you will need to run `pyvenv_deactivate`.
+To deactivate the virtual environment, you need to run `pyvenv_deactivate`.

 Example:
 ```console